ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 market their employer or product/business, and that they have followed the review process.
 An abassador can request promotion of content in the following ways:

-* Requesting that a tweet be retweeted by the Node.js twitter account.
+* Requesting that a tweet be retweeted by the Node.js X account.
 * Requesting that a linkedin in post be reposted by the Node.js linkedin account.
 * At mentioning the nodejs/ambassadors team to ask other ambassadors to